 The New York-based classical pianist has performed extensively worldwide on five continents as a recitalist, soloist with orchestras, and in various chamber music ensembles.
 In 1995, she gave her recital debut in Australia, and subsequently performed at Die Stiftung Schleswig-Holstein Musik Festival in Germany, and at Carnegie Weill Hall in New York City.

-Highlights of performances include Fazioli sponsored solo tours in Taipei, Tainan, Hsinchu and Kaohsiung of Taiwan; Bern and Olten in Switzerland; QPAC and Ian Hager Recital Halls in Brisbane Australia; Colden Auditorium at Queens College; Hunziker Theatre at William Paterson University; Merkin Hall sponsored by Artist's International Inc.; Symphony Space, and Steinway Hall in New York; and other cities like Las Vegas, Los Angeles in USA; and Johannesburg and Durban in South Africa.
+Highlights of performances include Fazioli sponsored solo tours in Taipei, Tainan, Hsinchu and Kaohsiung of Taiwan; Bern and Olten in Switzerland; QPAC and Ian Hager Recital Halls in Brisbane Australia; Colden Auditorium at Queens College; Hunziker Theatre at William Paterson University; Merkin Hall sponsored by Artist's International Inc.; Symphony Space, and Steinway Hall in New York; and other cities like Las Vegas, Los Angeles in USA; Johannesburg and Durban in South Africa; and Kunming, SuCho and Shanghai cities in China.